Harvard LL.M. Personal Statement Part A: What You Need to Know

 For top universities like Harvard and Oxford, it also serves as away to filter serious candidates, as crafting a strong legal essay demands significant effort and dedication.
 This means that fewer applicants will go through the trouble of doing it which narrows the pool of eligible candidates that the admissions committee will later have to sift through.

-It's best to start in advance, as crafting a winning LLM application requires effort and time.
+It's best to start in advance, as crafting a winning LL.M. application requires effort and time.

-Choosing an essay topic involves identifying:
+Choosing a topic for a legal essay involves identifying:

 • a broad field of interest